Suebian knot

 The Suebian knot (Suebenknoten) is a historical male hairstyle ascribed to the tribe of the Germanic Suebi.
 The knot is attested by Tacitus in his 1st century AD work Germania, found on contemporary depictions of Germanic peoples, their art, and bog bodies.

-Germania
+Tacitus

 Roman historian Tacitus reports in Germania (98 CE) that the Suebian warriors combed their hair back or sideways and tied it into a knot, allegedly with the purpose of appearing taller and more awe-inspiring on the battlefield.
 Tacitus also reports that the fashion had spread to neighboring Germanic tribes among the younger warriors, while among the Suebians, the knot was sported even by old men as a status symbol, which "distinguishes the freeman from the slave", with the most artful knots worn by the most wealthy nobles:

+Therefore, the Suebian knot was a sign of identity, and not only of ethnic, but also of social identity and status.

 Archaeological record

 A number of bog bodies have been found with hair dressed in Suebian knots: